 Democratic senator claims some GOP members ‘are bordering on sedition and treason’

-Though a growing number of Republicans have acknowledged Biden’s win after the electoral college voted for him on Monday, President Trump urged Republicans to 'get tough'
+A growing number of Republicans have acknowledged Biden’s win after the electoral college voted

 Sen. Jeanne Shaheen, D-N.H., said that some Republican lawmakers who are refusing to accept Joe Biden as president-elect "are bordering on sedition and treason."